 Untitled Thao P. Nguyen Project directed/produced by Khai Thu Nguyen and cinematography by Arthur Yee

-Performer Thao P. Nguyen prepares for her next comedy show while fighting to remain true to herself as a queer Asian American mother in the face of constraining social, cultural, and familial expectations.
+Performer Thao P. Nguyen prepares for her next comedy show while fighting to remain true to herself in the face of constraining social and cultural expectations about Asian American identity, queerness, and motherhood.

 CAAM Documentaries for Social Change Awardees 2022